This plant has a mild fragrance

-Chervil is a fern-like herb, similar to parsley.
+Anthriscus cerefolium is more often known by the names Chervil, Hedge Parsley or Garden Chervil.
+Chervil is a fern-like herb, similar to parsley in appearance.
+It produce feathery green foliage and white flowers.
 Considered a gourmet herb, it has a sweeter, more delicate flavour particularly important in French cuisine with herbs like parsley, chives and tarragon.
-It is ideal for moist, cooler, shaded areas in herb gardens for it will bolt when too hot.
+Hedge Parsley is ideal for moist, cooler, shaded areas in herb gardens for it will bolt when too hot.

 Leaves are ready to be harvested within 6 to 8 weeks of sowing, before flowering.
 Bag seedheads to capture ripening seed and allow seedheads to dry on plants.